mmilewski/whyscala/README.md

 So why?
 =======
-> Any fool can write code that a computer can understand.
-Good programmers write code that humans can understand.
-> *Martin Fowler*

 * Static typing - is a blessing not a curse
 * Immutable collections **and API to operate on them.**